camunda/camunda-docs-manual/content/update/minor/717-to-718/was.md

 # 4. Maintain the Camunda Platform configuration

-If you have previously replaced the default Camunda Platform configuration with a custom configuration following any of the ways outlined in the [deployment descriptor reference][configuration-location], it may be necessary to restore this configuration.
+If you have previously replaced the default Camunda Platform configuration with a custom configuration following any of the methods outlined in the [deployment descriptor reference][configuration-location], it may be necessary to restore this configuration.
 This can be done by repeating the configuration replacement steps for the updated platform.

 # 5. Install the Camunda Archive

-Install the Camunda EAR, i.e., the file `$WAS_DISTRIBUTION/modules/camunda-ibm-websphere-ear-$PLATFORM_VERSION.ear`.
+Install the Camunda EAR, or the file `$WAS_DISTRIBUTION/modules/camunda-ibm-websphere-ear-$PLATFORM_VERSION.ear`.
 During the installation, the EAR will try to reference the `Camunda` shared library.

 # 6. Install the web applications